haihuynh98/duhocuoe/wp-content/plugins/buttonizer-multifunctional-button/readme.txt

 Tags: Conversion, action button, call, marketing, Social Sharing Requires at least: 4.7
 Tested up to: 6.0
-Stable tag: 3.2.0
+Stable tag: 3.2.2
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 #1 Button builder.
-WhatsApp Chat, Facebook Messenger, Telegram, Call, SMS, Email, Social Sharing & More.
-Add an unlimited amount of Floating Buttons & Sticky Menus.
-Add dynamic page rules and decide when to show your floating menu on desktop.
+WhatsApp Chat, Facebook Messenger, Telegram, Call, SMS, Email & More.
+Unlimited Click to Chat, Floating Buttons, Contact Forms & Sticky Menus.
+With dynamic Page Rules.
+Use the WhatsApp widget Pop-up to convert your visitors.

 == Description ==

-Buttonizer is the most versatile Smart Floating Action (Sticky) Button plugin for WordPress.
-Choose **from over 30 click actions and chat buttons** to customize your website, such as adding a button for WhatsApp Chat, Phone Calls, Messenger, Social Media Sharing and much, much more.
+From WhatsApp Chat, Facebook Messenger, Floating contactform, WhatsApp widgets (New: WhatsApp Business), Click to Chat, Call, Email etc. Buttonizer is the most versatile <strong>Smart Floating Action (Sticky) Button plugin</strong> for WordPress.

+* Choose **from over 40 click actions and chat buttons**
+* Setup within 10 seconds + smart front-end interface (WYSIWYG Editor)
+* Templates ready or choose from all possible styling options
+* Build <strong>unlimited</strong> single floating buttons or interactive sticky menus
+* Floating popups and contactforms
+* Smart filters like show on scroll, device, pages and specific times
+* Analytics dashboard to see all interactions, leads and conversions

+= WhatsApp Chat, Business and 40+ click to chat channels 💬 =

+Buttonizer is specially designed in creating easy, smart floating chat buttons.
+You can connect your visitors with WhatsApp or WhatsApp Business with ease.
+You can even create a WhatsApp Popup, work with multiple whatsapp phone numbers (agents), manage opening and closing times and use page rules.

+📱 Mobile: Navigates to WhatsApp Mobile App.

+💻 Desktop: Navigates to WhatsApp Desktop App / Web WhatsApp page(web.whatsapp.com)

+Watch the video below to learn more on adding a Facebook Messenger Chat widget to your website:

 https://www.youtube.com/watch?v=uDMrSkBLsic

-Thanks to the front-end interface you can directly see the impact of the changes you make (WYSIWYG Editor).
-Therefore you can add a single floating action button, like a **WhatsApp chat button, in less than 10 seconds.** Buttonizer is a quick and easy way to boost the amount of interactions and conversions from your website visitors by adding one or multiple Customizable Smart Floating Buttons in the corner of your website.

-* Add unlimited number of floating action buttons
-* Choose from over 30 click actions and chat buttons
-* Customize the style of your buttons to fit your brand
-* Customize the position of your buttons
-* **No coding**, the plugin takes care of everything
-* Full Google Analytics support
-* Choose to show which buttons you want, whenever you want by adding filters
-* Help guide your visitors and boost the amount of interactions and conversions on your website

-= Click Actions / Click to Chat buttons =
+= CLICK TO CHAT CHANNELS 🚀 =
 * **WhatsApp Chat**.
 Add your phone number and set a custom text message that your web visitors can send to you.
+Integrates with WhatsApp business
 * Click to **Call**
 * Click to **Email**
 * Click to **SMS**
 * Web **URL**
 * **Click to Chat**
  * Facebook Messenger Widget
-  * WhatsApp Chat Widget
+ * WhatsApp Chat Widget (with popup)
  * Twitter Direct Message
  * Snapchat
  * Skype
  * LINE
  * Telegram
  * Wechat
  * Viber
  * Join Signal group
 * **Social Sharing buttons**
-  * Facebook
+ * Share on Facebook
-  * Twitter
+ * Share on Twitter
-  * Instagram
+ * Share on Instagram
-  * Whatsapp
+ * Share on Whatsapp
-  * LinkedIn
+ *Share on  LinkedIn
-  * Pinterest
+ * Share on Pinterest
-  * Email
+ * Share on Email
-  * VKontakte
+ * Share on VKontakte
-  * Poptin
-  * Waze
+ * Share on Waze
-  * Line
+ * Share on Line
 * **Open pop-up (optional: with contactform)**
  * Poptin
  * Elementor Popup
  * Popup Maker
  * WP Popups
 * Previous page
 * Back to top
-* Add Google Maps Button
+* Google Maps Button (route navigation)
-* Add download PDF Button
+* download PDF Button
 * Add custom JavaScript code (PRO)
 * Print page
 * Copy page **URL**

-= Many styling options =
+= STYLING OPTIONS 💎 =

+With Buttonizer you can customize almost everything.
+Create a floating text button (without icon), floating text button with icon or only a floating button with an icon.

++ Import and export your button templates easily (very nice if you have multiple websites)
++ Change the position of you button
+* Import and export button templates
 * Button and interaction **color**
 * Border radius
-* **Font Awesome 4.7** & **5** full support, over **1.608 available icons**
+* **Font Awesome 4.7** & **5** pro full support, over **1.608 available icons**
-* Font Awesome 5 Pro supported

 * Icon, size and interaction color
 * **Add label** to the floating action button (optional)
 * Change **label text color** and background color
 * Change **font-size and label border** radius
 * Show label only on **mobile phones, desktop or both**
-* Add **background image** (PRO)
+* Add **background image**
 * Add **custom class and ID** to each button (PRO)

 = Create floating menu’s =